StefanNede/Linear-Regression-C/README.md

    3D plots will be immediately shown and saved in `data/multiple_regression.png`; 2D plots will be saved in `data/simple_regression.png`

 ### Simple Regression
+1. Write your input points into data/data.txt in a csv format (the dependent variable is the first entry)
-1. Run the following in the terminal:
+2. Run the following in the terminal:
    ```bash
    cd c-backend
    make simple